cutoffthetop/hireme/README.md

 ##automatic install

-For new debian based machines, this script will do the trick.
+For new debian based machines, this script will do the install automatically.
-No warranties!
-When in doubt, please follow the manual install method.
+Make sure you understand what it is doing, before executing as root.

-    \curl -sL cutoffthetop.github.io/hireme | bash
+    wget -q cutoffthetop.github.io/hireme && bash hireme

 ##manual install